kellycode/Terra_Rework/README.md

 Updated to THREE r147
 Typescript and its dependencies removed.
-Organized to OOP standards.

-TODOs:
-Add a gulp builder for minification
-Extract the grass/wind bits for easy use
+Organized a bit

+March '23